ARRIS International, plc (ARRIS) Policy on

 C. International Operations

-The United States antitrust laws apply to any international Company operations to the extent that competition within the United States is affected by a particular business transaction.
-Although differences in antitrust laws or the absence of such laws in some countries might prevent application of these guidelines to the worldwide Company operations, the cautious approach to foreign antitrust compliance requires that the Company comply with the antitrust laws of the United States in all its international operations.
+The United Kingdom and the United States antitrust laws apply to any international Company operations to the extent that competition within the affected country is impacted by a particular business transaction.
+Although differences in antitrust laws or the absence of such laws in some countries might prevent application of these guidelines to the worldwide Company operations, the cautious approach to foreign antitrust compliance requires that the Company comply with the antitrust laws of the United Kingdom and the United States in all its international operations.
 If exceptions in particular circumstances appear appropriate due to the local laws of another country, such exceptions should be discussed with the Legal Department.

 D. Specific Laws and Regulations